Switzerland–United States relations: Trade

+Since the early 2000s, there have been discussions about enacting a bilateral free trade agreement between the two countries.

-Switzerland’s cumulative direct investment in the U.S. amounts to $300 billion (2020).
+Switzerland's cumulative direct investment in the U.S. amounts to $300 billion (2020).
 Swiss companies directly support half-a-million jobs in the United States (2019).

 Total exports of U.S. goods amounted to $18.3 billion and services (mostly business services and intellectual property licenses) over $42 billion in 2020.
-In terms of total trade, the United States is Switzerland’s second largest trading partner, preceded by Germany and followed by China.
+In terms of total trade, the United States is Switzerland's second largest trading partner, preceded by Germany and followed by China.
 Total U.S. direct investment in Switzerland was valued at $229 billion (2019).
 U.S. companies employ approximately 100,000 workers in Switzerland.

-The Swiss government plans to buy 36 F-35A fighter aircraft from Lockheed Martin (to replace its aging F/A-18 fleet) and five Patriot surface-to-air missile units from Raytheon for over $8 billion in total (2021).
+The Swiss government has bought 36 F35A fighter aircraft from Lockheed Martin (to replace its aging F/A-18 fleet) and five Patriot surface-to-air missile units from Raytheon.

+In 2025, the US government is demanding an additional $650 million to $1.3 billion for the 36 planes, even though the agreed purchase price was expressly agreed as a fixed price.

+As of 2025, Switzerland was the sixth-largest foreign investor in the U.S., and Swiss companies have created around 400,000 jobs there.
+The U.S. is by far the largest sales market for Swiss companies.
+Exports in 2024 amounted to 65.3 billion Swiss francs, 1/6 of total exports.

+Trump began his second presidency on 20 January 2025.

+Initially the Trump administration imposed a tariff of 31% on Swiss goods imported to the U.S. and an interim rate of 10% until new negotiations were completed.
+In July 2025, the U.S. administration agreed on 39% tariffs on goods exported from Switzerland to the U.S.

+The business association Economiesuisse called the tariffs unjustified and "a very serious burden on the Swiss economy."

+On November 15, 2025 tariffs were lowered to 15% after negotiations of a Swiss delegation which brought gifts of an engraved gold bar and a Rolex desk clock.
+The New York Times did not report on the gifts, while the WSJ did.